johneastman/boomerang_go/README.md

 # Boomerang
 A custom programming language written in Go.

+**NOTE:** This project has been archived.
+The Boomerang project is being continued in [this repository](https://github.com/johneastman/boomerang).

 Boomerang is:
 * **Interpreted.** Code executes in the runtime of another language (in this case, Go).
 * **Multi-paradigm**